ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

   --docker-password="$(cat dockerpassword | base64 --decode)"
   ```

-The secret `zenhub-docker-registry-credentials` created by running the above command is required for ZenHub deployments.
+The secret `zenhub-docker-registry-credentials` created by running the above command is required for Zenhub deployments.

 Finally, uncomment the following lines in your `kustomization.yaml`: